-Our audit was performed for the purposes of forming an opinion on the basic consolidated financial statements taken as a whole.
-The accompanying schedule of expenditures of federal awards for the year ended June 30, 2010 is presented for the purpose of additional analysis as required by U.S. Office of Management and Budget Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations, and is not a required part of the basic consolidated financial statements.
-This schedule is the responsibility of the University's management.
-Such information has been subject to the auditing procedures applied in our audits of the basic consolidated financial statements and, in our opinion, is fairly presented in all material respects when considered in relation to the basic consolidated financial statements taken as a whole.
+Our audits were conducted for the purpose of forming an opinion on the basic consolidated financial statements taken as a whole.
+The supplemental consolidating schedules on pages 26-29 are presented for the purpose of additional analysis of the basic consolidated financial statements rather than to present the financial position and change in net assets of the individual entities, and are not a required part of the basic consolidated financial statements.
+These schedules are the responsibility of the University's management.
+Such schedules have been subjected to the auditing procedures applied in our audits of the basic consolidated financial statements and, in our opinion, are fairly presented in all material respects when considered in relation to the basic consolidated financial statements taken as a whole.